dufrenoyl/cb-workshop-2d/README.md

 ## Requirements

-Each training computer should have at least the following HW configuration
+Each training computer should have at least the following HW configuration.

 * 4 CPU cores >=2GHz
 * 8 GB RAM